TODO, why no discussion about my self being a white man as identity?

 While Ceephax has exposed me to a hyperactive, ultrajoyful side of myself, Why? has shown me how to cope with inexorable loss of impermanent identities.
 Just today I was going to go to an event I’d been looking forward to for over a year; the Stupor Bowl is a 50 mile bike ride in Minneapolis, stopping at 9 bars, and on the coldest day of the year.
 But after ceding a pool table yesterday to a man who my friends told me looked very much like myself, due to his moustache and cycling jacket, I became paralyzed by the self-awareness of my new identity.
 Without realising it I was becoming not just a person who rode their bicycle in the winter, but ‘a winter cyclist’.
-A winter cyclist is a person who takes pride in wrestling their bike in a blizzard when all their friends tell them it’s too dangerous to ride.
+A winter cyclist is a person who takes pride in wrestling their bike in a blizzard.
 There are elements of environmentalism and human vs. nature, but there are greater proportions of fashion, and bro-subculture.

 “Pull up to critical mass in a gas guzzling ford.”